What is concrete made of? It’s a mix of three simple, yet essential ingredients: water, aggregate, and cement.

-- Remains durable in any environment
+- Can handle any environment

-- Doesn’t burn, rust, or rot
+- Won’t burn, rust, or rot

 - 100% recyclable

-- Low maintenance
+- Needs little maintenance

-- Easy to use
+- Wallet-friendly and easy to use

-- Produced locally
+- Can be made locally

 How is concrete made?

-- Fine aggregate (any natural sand particles)
+- Fine aggregate (natural sand particles)

 - Coarse aggregate (gravel, crushed stone, recycled concrete)